-CIB Marine Bancshares, Inc. ("CIB Marine") is a financial services holding company which provides a full range of banking and related services through its banking subsidiary, CIBM Bank, and one non-bank subsidiary that holds legacy loan and other real estate owned being collected.
-References to "CIB Marine" include CIB Marine's subsidiaries unless otherwise specified.
+CIB Marine Bancshares, Inc. ("CIB Marine" or the "Company") is a financial services holding company which provides a full range of banking and related services through its banking subsidiary, CIBM Bank, and one non-bank subsidiary that holds legacy loan and other real estate owned being collected.
+References to "CIB Marine" or the "Company" include CIB Marine's subsidiaries unless otherwise specified.
 The primary sources of revenue are predominantly from loans to small and middle-market business customers, investments in securities, and mortgage banking activity.
 CIBM Bank also offers a range of deposit and other financial products to its customers.
 Its offices and, generally, customers are located in the central and northeastern Illinois, Milwaukee, and Indianapolis markets.